MetaMask/action-checkout-and-setup/README.md

 #### `yarn-hydrate-command`

-Specifies the npm script command to run for yarn hydration when `use-yarn-hydrate` is set to `true`.
-This command should be available in the package.json scripts of the repository using this action.
+Specifies the full command to run for yarn hydration when `use-yarn-hydrate` is set to `true`.
+This should be the complete command including `npm run` if executing an npm script (e.g., `npm run yarn-binary:hydrate`).
+The command should be available in the package.json scripts of the repository using this action.

-Defaults to `yarn-binary:hydrate`.
+Defaults to `npm run yarn-binary:hydrate` (the default command used in MetaMask extension).

 ## Contributing